alexa/avs-device-sdk/README.md

 **Note**: Feature enhancements, updates, and resolved issues from previous releases are available to view in [CHANGELOG.md](https://github.com/alexa/alexa-client-sdk/blob/master/CHANGELOG.md).

-v1.11.0 released 12/19/2018:
+### v1.12.0 released 02/25/2019:

 **Enhancements**

-* Added support for the new Alexa [DoNotDisturb](https://developer.amazon.com/docs/alexa-voice-service/donotdisturb.html) interface, which enables users to toggle the do not disturb (DND) function on their Alexa built-in products.
-* The SDK now supports [Opus](https://opus-codec.org/license/) encoding, which is optional.
-To enable Opus, you must [set the CMake flag to `-DOPUS=ON`](https://github.com/alexa/avs-device-sdk/wiki/Build-Options#Opus-encoding), and include the [libopus library](https://github.com/alexa/avs-device-sdk/wiki/Dependencies#core-dependencies) dependency in your build.
-* The MediaPlayer reference implementation has been expanded to support the SAMPLE-AES and AES-128 encryption methods for HLS streaming.
-  * AES-128 encryption is dependent on libcrypto, which is part of the required openSSL library, and is enabled by default.
-  * To enable [SAMPLE-AES](https://github.com/alexa/avs-device-sdk/wiki/Dependencies#core-dependencies/Enable-SAMPLE-AES-decryption) encryption, you must set the `-DSAMPLE_AES=ON` in your CMake command, and include the [FFMPEG](https://github.com/alexa/avs-device-sdk/wiki/Dependencies#core-dependencies/Enable-SAMPLE-AES-decryption) library dependency in your build.
-* A new configuration for [deviceSettings](https://github.com/alexa/avs-device-sdk/blob/v1.11.0/Integration/AlexaClientSDKConfig.json#L59) has been added.This configuration allows you to specify the location of the device settings database.
-* Added locale support for es-MX.
+* Support was added for the `fr_CA` locale.
+* The Executor has been optimized to run a single thread when there are active job in the queue, and to remain idle when there are not active jobs.
+* An additional parameter of `alertType` has been added to the Alerts capability agent.
+This will allow observers of alerts to know the type of alert being delivered.
+* Support for programmatic unload and load of PulseAudio Bluetooth modules was added.
+To enable this feature, there is a [new CMake option](https://github.com/alexa/avs-device-sdk/wiki/CMake-parameters#bluetooth): `BLUETOOTH_BLUEZ_PULSEAUDIO_OVERRIDE_ENDPOINTS`.
+Note that [libpulse-dev is a required dependency](https://github.com/alexa/avs-device-sdk/wiki/Dependencies#bluetooth) of this feature.
+* An observer interface was added for when an active Bluetooth device connects and disconnects.
+* The `BluetoothDeviceManagerInterface` instantiation was moved from `DefaultClient` to `SampleApp` to allow applications to override it.
+* The `MediaPlayerInterface` now supports repeating playback of URL sources.
+* The Kitt.AI wake word engine (WWE) is now compatible with GCC5+.
+* Stop of ongoing alerts, management of MessageObservers, and management of CallStateObservers have been exposed through DefaultClient.

 **Bug Fixes**

-* Fixed an issue where music wouldn't resume playback in the Android app.
-* Now all equalizer capabilities are fully disabled when equalizer is turned off in configuration file.
-Previously, devices were unconditionally required to provide support for equalizer in order to run the SDK.
+* [Issue 953](https://github.com/alexa/avs-device-sdk/issues/953) - The `MediaPlayerInterface` requirement that callbacks not be made upon a callers thread has been removed.
+* [Issue 1136](https://github.com/alexa/avs-device-sdk/issues/1136) - Added a missing default virtual destructor.
-* [Issue 1106](https://github.com/alexa/avs-device-sdk/issues/1106) - Fixed an issue in which the `CBLAuthDelegate` wasn't using the correct timeout during request refresh.
+* [Issue 1140](https://github.com/alexa/avs-device-sdk/issues/1140) - Fixed an issue where DND states were not synchronized to the AVS cloud after device reset.
-* [Issue 1128](https://github.com/alexa/avs-device-sdk/issues/1128) - Fixed an issue in which the `AudioPlayer` instance persisted at shutdown, due to a shared dependency with the `ProgressTimer`.
+* [Issue 1143](https://github.com/alexa/avs-device-sdk/issues/1143) - Fixed an issue in which the SpeechSynthesizer couldn't enter a sleeping state.
-* Fixed in issue that occurred when a connection to streaming content was interrupted, the SDK did not attempt to resume the connection, and appeared to assume that the content had been fully downloaded.
-This triggered the next track to be played, assuming it was a playlist.
-* [Issue 1040](https://github.com/alexa/avs-device-sdk/issues/1040) - Fixed an issue where alarms would continue to play after user barge-in.
+* [Issue 1183](https://github.com/alexa/avs-device-sdk/issues/1183) - Fixed an issue where alarm is not sounding for certain timezones
+* Changing an alert's volume from the Alexa app now works when an alert is playing.
+* Added missing shutdown handling for ContentDecrypter to prevent the `Stop` command from triggering a crash when SAMPLE-AES encrypted content was streaming.
+* Fixed a bug where if the Notifications database is empty, due to a crash or corruption, the SDK initialization process enters an infinite loop when it retries to get context from the Notifications capability agent.
+* Fixed a race condition that caused `AlertsRenderer` observers to miss notification that an alert has been completed.

 **Known Issues**

 * `PlaylistParser` and `IterativePlaylistParser` generate two HTTP requests (one to fetch the content type, and one to fetch the audio data) for each audio stream played.
 * Music playback history isn't being displayed in the Alexa app for certain account and device types.
 * On GCC 8+, issues related to `-Wclass-memaccess` will trigger warnings.
-However, this won't cause the build to fail, and these warnings can be ignored.
+However, this won't cause the build to fail and these warnings can be ignored.
-* In order to use Bluetooth source and sink PulseAudio, you must manually load and unload PulseAudio modules after the SDK starts.
+* Android error ("libDefaultClient.so" not found) can be resolved by upgrading to ADB version 1.0.40
+* When network connection is lost, lost connection status is not returned via local TTS.
-* The `ACL` may encounter issues if audio attachments are received but not consumed.
+* `ACL` may encounter issues if audio attachments are received but not consumed.
 * `SpeechSynthesizerState` currently uses `GAINING_FOCUS` and `LOSING_FOCUS` as a workaround for handling intermediate state.
 These states may be removed in a future release.
 * The Alexa app doesn't always indicate when a device is successfully connected via Bluetooth.
 * Connecting a product to streaming media via Bluetooth will sometimes stop media playback within the source application.
 Resuming playback through the source application or toggling next/previous will correct playback.